-I'm pleased to report that the Mayor's Office has submitted to the City Council Bill Conlon's nomination for a another full 4-year term as our Chair, and the nomination of Norma Manjarrez to replace Nancy Andrade.
-They will appear before the City Council's Committee on Ethics and Government Oversight on September 9, for approval by the full Council at its September 15 meeting.
+I'm pleased to report that the reappointment of Bill Conlon to continue as Chair and the nomination of Norma Manjarrez were unanimously passed on September 9 by the City Council's Committee on Ethics and Government Oversight on September 9, for approval by the full Council at its September 14 meeting.
 Norma is a partner at the law firm Ogletree, Deakins.
+We look forward to welcoming her at out October meeting.